 Bringing sessions to a digital platform was not without its challenges, as we needed to complete stringent risk assessment and safeguarding measures and test of all the available video conferencing programmes to ensure the welfare, needs and support of individual participants, their families and carers was at the forefront of the process. “

 Dan Greenwood, who joined the charity in June 2019 as Programme Assistant jumped at the chance to modify our weekly music training sessions with looked after children aged 9-14 to online delivery.
 Many of these young people have experienced trauma in some form, resulting in a variety of issues including behavioural, attachment, low self-esteem, learning difficulties and social anxiety.

-Dan has always been passionate about music and having overcome his own personal challenges with mental health, has experienced first-hand the power that music can bring to help with recovery and wellbeing.
-Like so many of our music leaders, Dan’s passion for inclusive music, skills and personal experience has enabled him to develop a good working relationship with these young people.
+Dan has always been passionate about music and passionately champions the power that music can bring to help with recovery and wellbeing.
+Like with so many of our music leaders, our pedagogy and approach to inclusive music-making has enabled Dan to develop a good working relationship with these young people.
 Prior to lockdown his creative face to face sessions had shown positive results for participants in their ability to engage and develop.

 Dan says: “A vital part of developing someone’s musicianship is being able to play something together.
 Over video that isn’t always easy, having to factor in the time delay we experienced which at times has been frustrating for some of the young people.
 There is however still immense value, they enjoy it and thrive despite these challenging times.

 Make Some Noise was able to re-engage with children and young people within two weeks of lockdown, which is remarkable under the circumstances.
 Everyone put in the extra time to make it happen.
 We feel privileged to work with these children, young people and their families.
 They have really been through challenges and for some young people, physical face to face interaction works better, others have shown to flourish better using this new virtual way of working.”